awesumrit/Leetcode-patterns/README.md

 Store and reduce the count in map, when remaining values are 0 then find the minimum and increase map[left], if it becomes > 0, then increase remaining

+### Reducing Dishes

+Sort in the reverse order, then compute prefix sum and prefix sum of prefix sum, which will take into account i*num[i], hence O(n) sol

 ### MEDIUM

 ### Gray code